 In addition to direct financial support, the City is leading and coordinating efforts to address homelessness in other ways.
 The City of Denton is helping by providing:

-- Providing the facility for the Monsignor King Outreach Center (MKOC) homeless shelter through a lease agreement for a $1.00/year for ten years and providing funding for an Enhanced Shelter program to provide additional nights open;
+- Providing the facility for the Monsignor King Outreach Center (MKOC) homeless shelter through a lease agreement for a $1 per year for ten years and providing funding for an Enhanced Shelter program to provide additional nights open

-- Providing Community Development staff resources to manage pass-through grants and increase coordination between the City and its partners; and
+- Providing Community Development staff resources to manage pass-through grants and increase coordination between the City and its partners

-- Providing Police & Fire staff resources and two police officers dedicated to working with the Street Outreach Team dedicated to connecting with individuals living unsheltered.
+- Providing Police and Fire staff resources and two police officers dedicated to working with the Street Outreach Team dedicated to connecting with individuals living unsheltered

 Homeless Outreach Team